Lupita Nyong'o biography

 Soon after, Lupita travelled back to the United States and enrolled in Yale’s School of Drama.
 While attending college, she appeared in several stage productions, including The Winter’s Tale in the role of Perdita, Shakespeare’s The Taming of the Shrew as Katherine and the production Uncle Vanya.

 Just as she was about to graduate in 2012, Lupita auditioned for Steve McQueen's film, 12 Years a Slave .
 Although she was just one of 1,000 actresses auditioning for the role of Patsey, she was chosen and made her motion picture debut.
 The film, starring Chiwetel Ejiofor and Michael Fassbender, received critical acclaim and won a Golden Globe for Best Drama.
 Lupita herself received an Academy Award for her outstanding performance as well as a Screen Actors Guild award for Female Actor in a Supporting Role.

-In Lupita’s second major film Non-Stop , she played a supporting role alongside Liam Neeson and Julianne Moore.
-More recently, she starred in Star Wars: The Force Awakens (2015), provided the voice of Raksha in The Jungle Book (2016), and starred alongside David Oyelowo in the Disney biopic Queen of Katwe (2016).
+In Lupita’s second major film, Non-Stop (2014), she played a supporting role alongside Liam Neeson and Julianne Moore.
+She then starred in Star Wars: The Force Awakens (2015), provided the voice of Raksha in The Jungle Book (2016), and starred alongside David Oyelowo in the Disney biopic Queen of Katwe (2016).

-Lupita has also been chosen to star in the ad campaign for Miu Miu’s spring campaign alongside up-and-coming stars Elizabeth Olsen, Elle Fanning and Bella Heathcote.
+Lupita also starred in the ad campaign for Miu Miu’s spring campaign alongside Elizabeth Olsen, Elle Fanning and Bella Heathcote.